LucasJMO/E6Plus/classes/HorizonWalker.md

 **Negative (Planar)**: You gain the ability to rebuke or command undead as an evil cleric of your class level.

 **Positive (Planar)**: Your connection with this plane sustains you.
-You no longer require food or drink to survive, and regain 1 hit point for every minute spent out of combat.
+You no longer require food or drink to survive, and regain 1 hit point for every 15 minutes spent out of combat.

 **Shadow (Planar)**: You gain the supernatural ability Hide in Plain Sight.
 You gain a +1 insight bonus on attack and damage rolls against creatures native to the Plane of Shadow.

-**Cavernous (Planar)**: You gain tremorsense with a 30-foot range.
+**Cavernous (Planar)**: You gain a 10 foot climb speed, or a +10-foot bonus to your climb speed if you have one.

 **Other (Planar)**: If other planes are in use additional Planar Terrains can be created.